linkdata/socks5/README.md

 - [x] Support for the ASSOCIATE command
 - [x] Uses ContextDialer's for easy interoperation with other packages

+## Client

-Notably, the client support for `net.Listener` includes reporting the bound address and port before calling `Accept()` and supports multiple concurrent `Accept()` calls, allowing you to reverse-proxy a server using this package.
+The client support for `net.Listener` includes reporting the bound address and port before calling `Accept()` and supports multiple concurrent `Accept()` calls, allowing you to reverse-proxy a server using this package.

+## Server

+The server provides two abstractions to customize it's behavior.

+The `Authenticator` interface allows custom authentication methods, and comes with implementations for anonymous usage (`NoAuthAuthenticator`) or username/password authentication (`UserPassAuthenticator`).

+The `DialerSelector` interface allows selecting the `ContextDialer` to use for each outgoing connection based on authentication method, username, network and address.
+The default uses `socks5.DefaultDialer`.